SG115/SG115/README.md

 - 🔭 I’m contributing to frontend and backend for building web applications.
 - 🌱 Exploring Data Mining Concepts.
-- ⚡ In my free time I solve problems on Leetcode and read tech articles.
+- ⚡ In my free time I mostly watch Animes but sometimes do some Leetcode :)

 ---